joseph-flinn/site/frontend/src/lib/posts/what-how-management.md

 ---
-title: The Power of WHAT & HOW - Management
+title: "The Power of WHAT & HOW - Management"
 slug: what-how-management
 published: 2023-10-30
 description: >